 Michaelmas Term Concert 2018

-We are delighted to announce our first classical concert of the year, our Michaelmas Term Concert, which will be held in Adam and Eve’s Church, Merchant’s Quay, on Thursday 29th of November at 7:30pm.
-Our programme includes Grieg’s ‘Peer Gynt Suite No.1’, Tchaikovsky’s ‘Slavonic March’, and ‘The Brendan Voyage Suite’ composed by Shaun Davey, a powerful crossover work combining classical and traditional Irish music.
+We were absolutely thrilled with the turnout of our Michaelmas Term Concert, which was held in Adam and Eve’s Church on Thursday 29th of November.
+Our programme included Grieg’s ‘Peer Gynt Suite No.1’, Tchaikovsky’s ‘Slavonic March’, and ‘The Brendan Voyage Suite’ composed by Shaun Davey, a powerful crossover work combining classical and traditional Irish music.

-Conducted by Molly Burke and featuring the extremely talented Uilleann Pipes soloist Eoin Kearns, this is most definitely not a night to be missed!
+The concert was conducted by Molly Burke and featured the extremely talented Uilleann Pipes soloist Eoin Kearns.

 Trinity Orchestra Plays ABBA